grossen/eduantech.docpad/src/documents/contact.html.md

 - Your budget, i.e. how much you *can* pay me for this job.
 - The description of what you want/need.

 I also take requests for making you an entire website using [DocPad](https://docpad.org).
-This does not include design, you need to design the website and have it on paper, my job is to put your vision into DocPad terms.
+This does not include design, you need to design the website and have it on paper, my job is to put your already drawn and 100% finished vision into DocPad terms.
 If you want to request help from me for this go ahead and include that in the description of what you need from me.

+Now, the only requirement I have in order for you to hire me is that you aren't a [Client From Hell](http://clientsfromhell.net/) (no offense).

 <!--
 Lastly, if you just want to say thanks you can just send me an email saying so, although you can also do so using [Flattr](https://flattr.com/howflattrworks) or [Gittip](https://www.gittip.com/about/):